 EVENTS AND NOTICES:

-• The Restoration of Human Rights in Zimbabwe (ROHR) is the Vigil’s partner organization based in Zimbabwe.
-ROHR grew out of the need for the Vigil to have an organization on the ground in Zimbabwe which reflected the Vigil’s mission statement in a practical way.
+- The Restoration of Human Rights in Zimbabwe (ROHR) is the Vigil’s partner organisation based in Zimbabwe.
+ROHR grew out of the need for the Vigil to have an organisation on the ground in Zimbabwe which reflected the Vigil’s mission statement in a practical way.
 ROHR in the UK actively fundraises through membership subscriptions, events, sales etc to support the activities of ROHR in Zimbabwe.
 Please note that the official website of ROHR Zimbabwe is http://www.rohrzimbabwe.org/.
-Any other website claiming to be the official website of ROHR in no way represents the views and opinions of ROHR.
+Any other website claiming to be the official website of ROHR in no way represents us.

 - Monthly Prayer Vigil.
 Saturday 31st December from 2 – 6 pm outside the Zimbabwe Embassy.
 Contact Beverley Mutandiro (07412053415) with names of Zimbabwean pastors and prayer groups who might want to participate.